 The strikingly elegant appearance of Ken’s GTO masquerades the brute power of the grossly underrated Ram Air IV engine and close ratio 4 speed.
 Only the Ram Air IV decals on the hood and the “eyebrow” fender stripes give any hint of the performance capabilities of this rare and unique automobile.
 Factory rated at 370 HP, Ken’s GTO dyno tested at a heart pounding 436 HP.

 “For People Who Think Driving Should Be Fun…” was the headline on the GTO sales brochure for 1970.
 That catch phrase certainly applies to Ken Nagel.
 Ken let it be known that he was in the market for a Ram Air IV GTO convertible to sit beside his ‘70 LS6, ’69 Oldsmobile 4-4-2 W30 and ’68 Shelby GT 500KR convertibles.
-In the fall of 2015 Ken located a rust free, largely intact RA-4 GTO that had been sitting in a warehouse for a number of years.
-After extensive research produced a PHS build sheet and paperwork going back to the original owner that authenticated the car, Ken made the purchase and subsequently commissioned a comprehensive restoration.
+In the fall of 2015 Gary Riley of Level One Restoration, Arvada, CO located a rust free, largely intact RA-4 GTO that had been sitting in a warehouse for a number of years.
+After extensive research produced a PHS build sheet and paperwork going back to the original owner that authenticated the car, Ken made the purchase and subsequently commissioned Level One Restoration to do a comprehensive restoration.
 On July 27, 2017 After 18 months in the shop the now pristine GTO was delivered.
+Since then the car has received improvements and upgrades in Darrell Davidsons shop with assistance from Chuck Henley, to correct minor deductions received at judged events.

 The background, history and paperwork on this car are complete in every detail, going back to the original owner.
 The car was ordered new from Pansing Pontiac in Littelton CO by Jordan Primack.
 We were able to interview Jordan along with others who were associated with the car for its entire history and record their recollections.
 It was assembled at the GM plant in Fremont, CA sometime between April 4 & 11 1970.
 Delivery to Pansing took place on March 16, 1970.